jsartelle/Development-Notes/Cheat sheets/Git cheat sheet.md

 git add .
 ```

-# Recreate local branch from remote
+## Recreate local branch from remote

 `@{u}` represents the upstream branch that the current branch is tracking

 ```shell
 git reset --hard @{u}
 ```

+# GitHub

+## Sort pull requests by merge date

+- not an option, but two workarounds:
+    - use the Insights page (if merged within the last month)
+    - use this query to sort by updated date: `is:pr is:merged sort:updated-desc`